garethson/slate/source/includes/_transaction_report.md

 Parameter | Description
 --------- | -------
-start_date | The earliest process date of the list of transactions. end_date | The last process date of the list of transactions.
+start_date | The earliest process date (YYYY-MM-DD) of the list of transactions. end_date | The last process date (YYYY-MM-DD) of the list of transactions.
 Optional status | Filter by the given financial status of the transactions.

 The `status` parameter can be one of the following values.